International Journal of Chemical Studies

 How to cite this article:

-G Bhavya, K Chandra Shaker, G Jayasree and M Malla Reddy.
+G Bhavya, K Chandra Shaker, G Jayasree, M Malla Reddy.
 Nutrient uptake and yield of green gram (Vigna radiata L.) as influenced by phosphorus fertilization, organic manures and biofertilizers.
-International Journal of Chemical Studies.
-2018; 6(3): 32-35.
+Int J Chem Stud 2018;6(3):32-35.